Roasted Tofu Veggie Bowl with Creamy Sunflower Sauce

 Why you’ll love this recipe

-• Simple and hands-off, with minimal cooking and clean-up required
+• Simple and hands-off, with minimal cooking and cleanup required

 • Packed with nutrient-dense, plant-based ingredients